-Timetables are provided for students with the date, room and time of their external/public exams.
-The timetable also shows all units (including non-timetabled units) and subject awards for which a student is entered.
-This information needs to be checked carefully by students and parents/guardians.
+Timetables are provided for students with the date, room and time of their external exams.
+The timetable shows all the papers for which a student is entered.
+This information needs to be checked carefully by students and parents/carers.
 Students receive two copies of their exam timetable – one sent home with a letter, and one to go into the front of their planner.
+External exams MUST be taken at the scheduled time and date, except in the event of a clash.

 GCSE External Examinations – re-sits only